loftwah/buildkite/README.md

 ## Running Your Pipeline

+Pipeline needs to be set up on Buildkite before running it.
+The pipeline configuration file is located at `.buildkite/pipeline.yml`.
+This file contains the steps and commands to be executed by the Buildkite agent.

 Commit and push your changes to your repository to trigger a build in Buildkite.
 Monitor the build's progress and output directly from the Buildkite dashboard.

 ## Viewing Logs